mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *ReportsData) UnSetHeader()
 ```

-UnsetHeader ensures that no value is present for Header, not even an explicit nil.
+UnSetHeader ensures that no value is present for Header, not even an explicit nil.

 <a name="ReportsData.UnSetName"></a>
 ### func \(\*ReportsData\) [UnSetName](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_reports_data.go#L101>)